udacity/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_Write_Up.md

 The preprocessing did was to normalize / rescale the V channel of the HSV representation, and is consisted of 3 steps:

 - Step1: Convert RGB to HSV representation
-- Step2: Rescale the intensiy of the V channel.
+- Step2: Change the intensiy of the V channel via CLAHE.
 - Step3: Convert HSV representation back to RGB.

 The output of the preprocessing step is still RGB.
 The reason behind this is to compensate for the different brightness of the image.
 Some of the traffice signs (such as image (3,4) in code cell 11) looks better than the same image before preprocessing (image (3,4) in code cell 6)